regisluo/angular-easymodal/README.md

 ```
 emodal.confirm("Are you sure to delete?<p></p>It is not recoverable!",
                function(){
-                   //do something if OK is pressed
+                   //do something if OK is clicked
-                   $scope.data='You have pressed OK!';
+                   $scope.data='You have clicked OK!';
                },
                function(){
-                   //do something if Cancel is pressed
+                   //do something if Cancel is clicked
-                   $scope.data='You have pressed Cancel!';
+                   $scope.data='You have clicked Cancel!';
                }
            );
 ```